Factsheet: Types of direct payment account

 What is it?

-If you’re using direct payments only to buy home or day care from an agency, then you may want to choose an ESCC managed account.
+If you are using direct payments to buy home care or day care services, or if you have a self-employed personal assistant (PA), you may want to choose an ESCC managed account.

 How does it work?

-We will pay your direct payments into a special kind of account that the Direct Payment Monitoring Team will manage for you.
-If you have been assessed as needing to pay towards your care and support, then you will be able to set up a direct debit to make these payments.
+We pay your direct payments into an account that the Direct Payments team manage for you.
+If you pay towards your care and support, you can set up a direct debit to make these payments.

-The Direct Payments Monitoring Team will let you know if there are any problems with your ESCC managed account.
-They will send you a statement of your account once a year – or more often if you need it.
+The Direct Payments team will let you know if there are any problems with your account.
+You can request an account statement at any time.

-Getting us to pay the bills for you doesn’t cost anything.
-You do lose a bit of day-to-day control over your budget, but some people like this option as it means even less paperwork and hassle for them than a normal direct payment card account.
+Getting us to pay the bills for you does not cost anything.
+You do lose a bit of day-to-day control over your budget, but some people like this as it means less paperwork and hassle for them than a client managed account.

 Things to note

-To have the bills for your care paid, you should ask your chosen care agency to do the following:
+To have the bills for your care paid, you should ask your chosen care agency to:

-• Email a copy of the four-weekly bill to the Direct Payments Monitoring Team and they will arrange for it to be paid.
+- send a copy of the 4-weekly bill to direct.payments.invoices@eastsussex.gov.uk for the Direct Payments team to pay

-• If the agency that you choose has 'real-time telephone monitoring' you should always ask them to produce your bill using this system.
-Real-time telephone monitoring uses your phone to record the amount of time your agency has worked.
-It means that bills are created automatically and you will only be charged for the actual hours of care you have received.
+- provide your bills using ‘real time telephone monitoring’ if they can.
+It uses your phone to record the amount of time the agency has worked.
+It means you will only be charged for the actual hours of care you have received

 What is it?

-You may want to use a full managed account service if you’re using direct payments to pay for lots of different services.
-For example, you might be employing a personal assistant and paying wages, tax bills, insurance, expenses, and other care agency bills.
+You may want to use a support service managed account if you use direct payments to pay for lots of different services.
+For example, employing a personal assistant, paying wages, tax bills, insurance, expenses, and other care agency bills.

-If you choose a full managed account service, you will have to pay for it from your direct payment.
-Your social worker will make sure this cost is included in your weekly direct payment.
+You will have to pay for this from your direct payment.
+Your social care worker will make sure this cost is included in your weekly direct payment.

 How does it work?